About South Loop Piano Lessons

 Influential teachers have included: Concert artist Pawel Chenchinski, Pedagoge Jane Tan, Technique specialist Seymour Fink and Chicago Blues teacher Erwin Helfer.
 Holly also had the opportunity to study with Seymour Bernstein in New York.

-Holly draws from a competitive background in ballroom & latin dance, body building and public speaking as well as a university education focused on dance to give her students the edge in: developing a healthy, relaxed piano technique, developing expressiveness in music and preparing for performance.
+Holly draws from a competitive background in ballroom & latin dance, body building and public speaking to give her students the edge in: developing a healthy, relaxed piano technique, developing expressiveness in music and preparing for performance.

 To begin learning to play the piano, call us or fill out one of our forms below.

 "An institution with exceptional instructors!"

 "I wanted to let you know that I will be attending the University of Illinois-Urbana as a music major next fall.
 I know all of those piano lessons I had with you helped in my success so far!!
 My mom tells me that the strong music foundation and practice habits I learned when I worked with you is what has made it possible for me to develop my music to this point.
 I had very successful auditions at several different colleges and have been offered music talent scholarships, too." - Kate M.